Nelitarnia/WO3U-speedrun-guide/WO3U-speedrun-guide.md

 (testing is still in process)

-# More reading

-Also check out [individual characters section](https://github.com/Nelitarnia/WO3U-speedrun-guide/blob/main/character-notes.md) for more detail on characters.

 # Terminology

 - WO3 and WO3U = Warriors Orochi 3 and Warriors Orochi 3 Ultimate, respectively.
 These two main different versions of the game have some significant mechanical differences which makes it worthwhile to sometimes distinguish between the two.